do-not-track-me/isothiazoline-allergy/README.md

 # So what exactly are isothiazolines?

 The gist of things is that they are commonly used preservatives.
 With an emphasis on common.

-Currently the most common ones used in household cleaning products: (The names are are all a bit of a mouthful)
+Currently the most common ones used in household cleaning products: (i know the names are kind of of a mouthful)

 **Methylisothiazoline** (MI), **Methylchloroisothiazoline** (MCI), **Octhilinone** or **octyl-isothiazoline** (OIT), **Benzisothiazolinone** (BIT), and some **fragrances** might also contain these